How Knocknoc Works

 • Without Knocknoc: SSH is exposed to the entire internet, allowing any IP to probe the port, exposing the network and service stack to potential attacks.

-• With Knocknoc: An agent dynamically opens the SSH port only for the authenticated user’s IP addressā€”after theyā€™ve logged into the Knocknoc portal.
+• With Knocknoc: An agent dynamically opens the SSH port only for the authenticated user’s IP address, after they’ve logged into the Knocknoc portal.
 Until then, no port or service is visible, effectively removing the attack surface.

-But Knocknoc doesnā€™t stop there.
-If you need to shield VPN services on devices like Fortinet, Palo Alto, or Ivanti, Knocknoc can orchestrate their protection, removing them entirely from the internet until authenticated access is granted.
-Todayā€™s attack surfaces are potential vulnerabilities for tomorrowā€™s zero-day exploitsā€”Knocknoc ensures they never see the light of day.
+But Knocknoc doesn’t stop there.
+If you need to shield VPN services on devices provided by companies like Fortinet, Palo Alto, or Ivanti, Knocknoc can orchestrate their protection, removing them entirely from the internet until authenticated access is granted.
+Today’s attack surfaces are potential vulnerabilities for tomorrow’s zero-day exploits – Knocknoc ensures they never see the light of day.

 Ready to dive deeper?
 Read our documentation here.

-Does Knocknoc Replace My VPN?
+Can Knocknoc Replace My VPN?

 It can, but why not have both?
 Knocknoc goes beyond VPN functionality while also operating alongside one.

 In many cases, Knocknoc complements your existing VPN.
 While traditional VPNs often secure internal resources for staff, site-to-site connectivity, or administrative workloads like non-HTTP protocols, VPNs remain exposed to the internet.
 Knocknoc changes that.
-By orchestrating access, it ensures your VPN isnā€™t exposed until users first authenticate through the Knocknoc portal, dramatically reducing its attack surface, removing brute-force or attacks using stolen credentials, or vulnerabilities in the VPN software itself .
+By orchestrating access, it ensures your VPN isn’t exposed until users first authenticate through your Knocknoc portal, dramatically reducing its attack surface, removing brute-force attacks, infiltration using stolen credentials, or vulnerabilities in the VPN platform itself.

 Knocknoc also shines where VPNs fall short.
-Itā€™s ideal for contractors, third parties, those outside your standard operating environment, or scenarios requiring faster, more direct access to resources ā€” like dev/test environments, legacy or custom web apps.
-Moving these behind a VPN is often too complex, so they stay exposed.
-Knocknoc provides the security you need without the hassle.
+It’s ideal for contractors, third parties, users outside your standard operating environment, or scenarios requiring faster, more direct access to resources – like development and test environments, legacy or custom web apps.

-Unlike many VPN and ZTNA solutions, Knocknoc doesnā€™t require a client installation, keys or VPN configurations, making it far more approachable to users and diverse environments.
-Plus, it doesnā€™t broker or touch your network traffic, ensuring low latency and high security.
-No added complexity.
-No risk of third-party traffic observation.
-Just direct, secure access.
+Unlike many VPN and ZTNA solutions, Knocknoc doesn’t require a client installation, keys or VPN configurations, making it far more approachable to users, third-parties and diverse or unmanaged-device environments.
+Plus, it doesn’t broker or touch your network traffic, ensuring low latency and high security.

 How Do I Deploy Knocknoc?